Select Statement «Prev Next»

 NOT TOTAL_ITEM_AMOUNT > 30

-The next course in this series Extended DB Featurescovers operators in more depth.
-It also covers the standard hierarchy of evaluating comparisons
+The next course in this series, Extended DB Features, covers operators in more depth and reviews the standard order in which comparisons and logical operators are evaluated.

-In the next lesson, you will learn how to write a query using the CONNECT BY feature.
+In the next lesson of this module, you will learn how to write a query using the CONNECT BY feature to work with hierarchical data.